Your enrolment is your responsibility. You must be correctly enrolled by the enrolment deadline each term.

 Please refer to the unit outline Resit Assessment Task part for the eligibility to apply for a resit exam.
 An email will be sent to your IMC registered email address together with the Resit Application Form.
-Please check your IMC registered email after 5pm on the final exam result released date for each semester.
+Please check your IMC registered email after 5pm on the final exam result released date for each term.

 8.2.
 What is a supplementary examination?
 Am I eligible to apply for a supplementary examination?

 Please refer to the questions 10.5 and 10.6 regarding Special Consideration under General Information.